2023 Tennessee House of Representatives expulsions: Justin Jones

 The Tennessee House of Representatives voted to expel Jones by a vote of 7225, split along party lines, with only one Republican, Charlie Baum, voting against the expulsion.
 HR 65, the resolution to remove Jones, was sponsored by Bud Hulsey and co-sponsored by Gino Bulso, Andrew Farmer, and Johnny Garrett.

+HR 65 - Expels Representative Justin Jones from the House of Representatives of the 113th General Assembly.